AlexNek/BabylonBlazor/readme.md

 ## Getting Started
-You can find the old version (.NET 5.0 and 6.0 commpatible) on the branch [net50](https://github.com/AlexNek/BabylonBlazor/tree/net50)
+You can find the old version (.NET 5.0 and 6.0 compatible) on the branch [net50](https://github.com/AlexNek/BabylonBlazor/tree/net50)
 New version supports .NET 8.0 and I use Blazor Web App template with server prerendring for demo purposes.

 ### Prerequisites